In this tutorial, you will learn how to export Facebook comments from posts in an Excel file.

-There are times when we wish we could download all the comments from a particular Facebook post with ease.
+Sometimes, we wish we could easily download all the comments from a particular Facebook post.
 There is no way you can directly do it with Facebook.

 Here are the exported comments from one of our Facebook posts.